Tate Modern: The Switch House

 A ten-storey tower, 65 m high from ground level, was built above the oil tanks.

 The original western half of the Switch House was demolished to make room for the tower and then rebuilt around it with large gallery spaces and access routes between the main building and the new tower on level 1 (ground level) and level 4.
 The new galleries on level 4 have natural top lighting.
 A bridge built across the turbine hall on level 4 provides an upper access route.

 The new building opened to the public on 17 June 2016.

 The design, again by Herzog & de Meuron, has been controversial.
-It was originally designed with a glass stepped pyramid, but this was amended to incorporate a sloping façade in brick latticework (to match the original power-station building) despite planning consent to the original design having been previously granted by the supervising authority.
+It was originally designed with a glass stepped pyramid, but this was amended to incorporate a sloping façade in brick latticework (to match the original power-station building) despite planning consent for the original design having been granted.

 The extension provides 22,492 sqm of additional gross internal area for display and exhibition spaces, performance spaces, education facilities, offices, catering and retail facilities as well as a car parking and a new external public space.

-In May 2017, the Switch House was formally renamed the Blavatnik Building, after Anglo-Ukrainian billionaire Sir Leonard Blavatnik, who contributed a "substantial" amount of the £260m cost of the extension.
+In May 2017, the Switch House was formally renamed the Blavatnik Building, after Anglo-Ukrainian billionaire Sir Leonard Blavatnik, who contributed a "substantial" amount of the £260 million cost of the extension.
 Sir Nicholas Serota commented, "Len Blavatnik's enthusiastic support ensured the successful realisation of the project and I am delighted that the new building now bears his name".

 Galleries

 The collections in Tate Modern consist of works of international modern and contemporary art dating from 1900 until today.

 Levels 2, 3 and 4 contain gallery space.
 Each of those floors is split into a large east and west wing with at least 11 rooms in each.
 Space between these wings is also used for smaller galleries on levels 2 and 4.
 The Boiler House shows art from 1900 to the present day.

 The Switch House has eleven floors, numbered 0 to 10.
 Levels 0, 2, 3 and 4 contain gallery space.
 Level 0 consists of the Tanks, spaces converted from the power station's original fuel oil tanks, while all other levels are housed in the tower extension building constructed above them.
 The Switch House shows art from 1960 to the present day.

 The Turbine Hall is a single large space running the whole length of the building between the Boiler House and the Switch House.
 At six storeys tall it represents the full height of the original power station building.
 It is cut by bridges between the Boiler House and the Switch House on levels 1 and 4 but the space is otherwise undivided.
 The western end consists of a gentle ramp down from the entrance and provides access to both sides on level 0.
-The eastern end provides a very large space that can be used to show exceptionally large artworks due its unusual height.
+The eastern end provides a very large space that can be used to show exceptionally large artworks due to its unusual height.